philippecarlo/pyldes_kbo/Conformance Testing/TressSpec/TreeSpecConformancePoints.md

 ####	*3.3.8 A `tree:path` MAY refer to an implicit property*
 - [ ] Check when  `tree:path` refers to an implicit property.
 LDES Server doesn't crash for ingesting stream.
-- [ ] Check when  `tree:path` refers to an implicit propertyt.
+- [ ] Check when  `tree:path` refers to an implicit property.
 LDES Client doesn't crash for subscribed stream

 ## [3.4 Searching through the collection](https://treecg.github.io/specification/#searching)
 ## [3.5 Imports](https://treecg.github.io/specification/#imports)